Andu-alem/Andu-alem.github.io/README.md

-# Welcome to My GitHub Profile!
+# 🌟Welcome to My GitHub Profile!🌟

 Hi there!
-I'am a passionate **software engineer** with hands-on experience in building robust web and IoT applications.
+I am a passionate **software engineer** with hands-on experience in building robust web and IoT applications.
 My journey as a developer has been shaped by curiosity, creativity, and the relentless pursuit of improvement.
 Here's a little about me:

 ---

-## **What I Do**
+## 🚀 **What I Do**
 - **Full-Stack Development**:
 Proficient in modern frameworks like **Next.js**, **React**, **Vue**, **Astro**, and backend tools like **Node.js**, **Express.js**, **Apollo GraphQL**, **Laravel**, and **Strapi**.
 - **Dynamic Projects**: